 Do you have a greasy, matted or even pelted cat?
 Do you have difficulty trimming your cat's nails or even running a comb through them?
 Our goal is to both solve your cat's grooming issues without judgement passed on you the guardian, and to promote healthy skin and coat through education and a regular grooming schedule.

 This will depend on a variety of factors such as your cat's skin and coat type, tolerance, indoor/outdoor, health and age.
 Anywhere from 4-6 weeks for long hair cats, to once every four months for short hair cats is recommended to keep the skin and coat healthy.

 If your cat doesn't require full sedation or "going under," your veterinarian may prescribe an oral sedative in anticipation for grooming, which is best to administer approximately 30 minutes prior to your appointment.

 Cats have exquisite senses and can stress very easily.
 We highly recommend adding Zylkene to their food at least one week prior to your appointment to help facilitate adaption to the challenging situation of grooming.
 Zylkene is a natural product that comes in capsules you sprinkle over their food, proven to help manage stress in both cats and dogs.
-Its active ingredient is derived from milk protein casein, the same calming agent a kitten would get from their mom while nursing.
+Its active ingredient is derived from milk protein casein, the same calming ingredient a kitten would get from their momma cat while nursing.